 Some anxious patients may think that they aren’t numb and jerk away in fear when we start to drill.
 In cases like this, I usually tap around their gums on the numb side and then on the side that isn’t numb to let them feel the difference and realize that they really are numb.

 4 – Inflammation or Infection

 When people have swelling in an area, it can be harder to get them numb.
 One theory says that the acidic tissue makes it harder for the anesthetic to take effect.
-Antoher theory says that since the patient has been in pain for so long, they have an increased sensitivity to pain which makes it harder for them to get numb.
+Antoher theory says that since the patient has been in pain for so long, use tramadol pain medicine, they have an increased sensitivity to pain which makes it harder for them to get numb.

 5 – Defective Anesthetic Solutions